 Your phone can be a great productivity tool, or it can ruin your productivity every time Facebook beckons you.
 This is where anti-distraction apps are able to help.
 Forest is one of the best examples, an app that not only lets you set a certain amount of time that you don’t get to fiddle with your phone, it actually makes you feel bad about doing it, in the nicest possible way.

 When you set a certain amount of time on the app that you don’t want to be distracted, it starts you off with a tiny little plant that grows.
 If you fiddle with your phone, you’ll see the plant die.
-If you leave it alone, it keeps growing until it’s a big, strapping tree.
+If you leave it alone, it grows until it’s a big, strapping tree.
 Breakfree is another app in this category.
 It helps you track the amount of time you use your phone each day so that you know what you’re really doing.

 A habit maker